Acids and Bases

 HCO3- CO32- + H+

 Based on the concentration of hydrogen ions in the solution (the acidity of the solution), various of these reactions will be more or less likely to take place.
 For example, when the water is very acidic (containing a high concentration of hydrogen ions), the hydrogen ions tend to attach to carbonate or bicarbonate, forming carbonic acid.
 However, if the water is very basic (containing a lower concentration of hydrogen ions), then carbonic acid tends to break apart, adding hydrogen ions to the solution.
+Do not concern yourself with the reactions above, it is just to show you how gaining and losing hydrogen ions can transform the carbonate species.

 In the Treatment Plant